peteroupc/peteroupc.github.io/random.md

     -   by distributing the results or the random numbers to networked users as they are generated, and
 4. the RNG algorithm and any procedure using that algorithm to generate that "random" result will remain stable as long as the relevant feature is still in use by the application.
 (Not using seeding allows either to be changed or improved without affecting the application's functionality.)

 On the other hand, an application need not use seeding if the randomness is only used for slight and inconspicuous visual variations, provided the visual variations have no impact on information security or on gameplay.
-For such purposes, the random-number generator need only be as strong as required to achieve the desired visual variations.
+For such purposes, the random number generator need only be as strong as required to achieve the desired visual variations.

 ## RNG Building Blocks

 Whether an unpredictable or statistical RNG or another kind of RNG is used, two methods given below form the building blocks for writing code that makes practical use of randomness.
-Both methods assume the RNG produces uniformly random numbers, like the RNGs described in this article.
+Both methods assume the RNG produces uniformly random numbers, like the RNGs described in this page.

 1. To generate a random integer 0 or greater, but less than N, use the RNG to generate as many random bits as used to represent N-minus-1, then convert those bits to a nonnegative integer.